Chiqué Tango Milonga

 Tango dancing in an authentic Spanish club

-Chiqué is held every Thursday afternoon on the first floor of Casa Galicia, a Spanish club in Congreso (near the city center), and there is an elevator.
+Chiqué Tango Milonga is one such venue.
+Chiqué is held every Thursday afternoon on the first floor of Casa de Galicia, a Spanish club in Congreso (near the city center).
 A Spanish restaurant is on the second floor.
 The hall consists of a very old wooden dance floor in excellent condition, which is surrounded by tables with tablecloths, women sitting on one side, men on the other, and couples at the end in the traditional manner.

 There is a small stage at one end where the DJ does his thing.
 The other end of the salon has big windows with a balcony.
-There is no physical bar, but waitresses (Pato and Vivi) take all orders to the kitchen where they are filled by bartender Armando just the same.
+There is no physical bar, but waitors take all orders to the kitchen where they are filled by bartender just the same.
 There is a coat check, and a bathroom attendant.
-Julio, the organizer, and his wife, Mirta, are always there to welcome their guests.
+The organizers are always there to welcome their guests.
 Patrons are expected to order drinks, from bottled water to champagne.
 Snacks are also available.

 A friendly, welcoming milonga